cdrini/wikidata-timeline/planning.md

 * Display a timeline using data from wikidata

 # Current Sprint
-* Add option for 'interactive SVG' timeline embed
 ## Done:
-* Smarter item label positioning (not off screen, if possible)
-* Add embed option
-* Add title URL param

 # Backlog
-* Add WDQ API examples
+* Add option for 'interactive SVG' timeline embed
-* Add Samples to New page
 * Add UI page to change timeline settings in-place
 * Make progress notification appear as bar instead of hovering overtop.
 Blocks a considerable chunk of the screen.
 * Visual indicator for 'somevalue' (i.e. unknown end date)